MohamedBechirMejri/nyutab/README.md

 ## Demo

 You can test the extension without installing it [here](https://nyutab.vercel.app/) but be careful that it will load slowly depending on your internet speed.

+If you get a blank page, try clearing the cookies.

 ## About